QuantumPixelator/StoryGenerator/README.md

 - Save generated stories in multiple formats: Markdown, RTF, DOCX, Text, or PDF
 - Vertical scrollbars in the story area when needed
 - Dark-themed modern UI with compact controls

+## Story Variety

+To ensure each generated story is unique and creative, the application uses advanced AI parameters:

+- **High Temperature Setting**: Configured at 1.2 for more imaginative and varied story outputs
+- **Random Seeds**: Each generation request includes a unique random seed, which helps the AI model produce different results even with similar prompts

+This combination helps prevent repetitive stories and provides fresh, original content each time you generate a new story.

 ## Prerequisites